 Paris is the kind of city you can visit over and over again without ever feeling like you’ve seen it all.
 Want to know the best way to see Paris?

-From my many repeat trips to Paris (I think it’s been at least 8 times!), I have collected some of my favourite Paris main streets that I think you’ll love.
-No matter where you’re staying in Paris, these streets are found in all the Paris neighborhoods.
+From my many repeat trips to Paris (10 times in 10 years!), I have collected some of my favourite Paris main streets that I think you’ll love.

 What is the most beautiful street in Paris you might ask?